PrestaShop/prestashop.github.io/news/_posts/2019-09-10-the-review-process.md

 The first tool is [PrettyCI](https://prettyci.com/).
 This tool will look at your Pull Request and check whether the code-style is correct.
 If not, it will block the PR from being merged and tell you what is wrong.

 It might appear trivial, but having a unified code-style on the project actually helps a lot.
 It is a lot easier to work on a big codebase like PrestaShop if all code is written following the same conventions: snake_case or camelCase, how to write the phpDoc, when to use white spaces ... it makes the code look like if it was written by a single developer.
 Just like reading a book with two different styles in it, having a codebase with different styles is making it harder to navigate.
-A unified code-style also makes the pull requests easier to review !
+A unified code-style also makes the pull requests easier to review!

 If PrettyCI states that your pull request has issues, you need to fix the issues by looking at PrettyCI output to understand what needs to be fixed.